Resources for Ecclesiastical Symbols

 The background on the line art, along with information on the origin of the Catholic Line Art Designs can be found on the Corpus Christi Watershed Project.
 The designs were found in the Archives of Benedictine Abbey.
 It took a great deal of effort for the designs to be archived and preserved for use by artisans and church members interested in art history.

 The designs cover a wide range of topics and are wonderfully complex with rich symbolism.
 The artists knew their history when it came to using symbols.
 Sometimes complex is good.
-Too often today, we are only interested in simple things, and do not take the time to really look at something and study it, or to think about the meaning of things like symbols.
-For example, one might wonder, what was the artist trying to convey with the symbols selected for use in a design?
+Too often today, we are only interested in simple things and do not take the time to really look at something and study it, or to think about the meaning of things like symbols.
+For example, one might wonder, what was the artist trying to convey with the symbols selected for use in design?
 Understanding the symbolism and how that meaning is conveyed through the use of line and design is a wonderful teaching tool as well being a design of great beauty.

 Of course, to translate any of the Catholic Line Art Designs for use as needlework would take a great deal of time and effort.